pingcap/tidb-operator/en/scale-a-tidb-cluster.md

 Modify `spec.pd.resources`, `spec.tikv.resources`, and `spec.tidb.resources` in the `TidbCluster` object that corresponds to the cluster to the desired values using kubectl.

 If TiFlash is deployed in the cluster, you can scale up and down TiFlash by modifying `spec.tiflash.resources`.

+If TiCDC is deployed in the cluster, you can scale up and down TiCDC by modifying `spec.ticdc.resources`.

 ### Vertical scaling operations (Helm)